sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-setupuserdataaccepteula.md

 `AcceptEula` specifies whether to automatically accept the Microsoft® Software License Terms.

 **Note**
 This setting is required for all unattended installations.
-To prevent the Windows® Setup user interface (UI) from displaying, you must configure this setting.
-For a complete list of required settings, see the [How to Automate Windows Setup](http://go.microsoft.com/fwlink/?LinkId=206673) topic in the Windows® Assessment and Deployment Kit (Windows ADK) Technical Reference.
+To prevent the Windows Setup user interface (UI) from displaying, you must configure this setting.
+For a complete list of required settings, see the [How to Automate Windows Setup](http://go.microsoft.com/fwlink/?LinkId=206673) topic in the Windows Assessment and Deployment Kit (Windows ADK) Technical Reference.